Cameron Estate: History

 In 1872 Cameron bought the estate which contained the red-brick farmhouse built in 1805.
 Simon Cameron and his family transformed it into one of the most magnificent estates in Lancaster County.
 The estate was one of the summer homes of Simon Cameron and was affectionately referred to as "Donegal" by the Cameron family.
 Simon Cameron was President Lincoln's first secretary of war and four-time United States Senator.
-His son, James Donald Cameron was Secretary of War to President Ulysses S. Grant.
+His son, James Donald Cameron was Secretary of War to President Ulysses S. Grant and U.S. Senator from 1877 to 1897.
+Although Simon Cameron had already amassed several estates near Harrisburg prior to the Civil War, he set to work purchasing the old glebe farms surrounding the Donegal Presbyterian Church on which his grandfather and great-grandfather had worked.

-Behind a pair of ornamental iron gate that once secured the Pennsylvania State Capital is what remains of the Cameron Estate (Donegal) located in rural western Lancaster County, Pennsylvania.
+Behind a pair of ornamental iron gates is what remains of the Cameron Estate (Donegal) located in rural western Lancaster County, Pennsylvania.
 The massive entry gates to the estate once provided access to the state capital in Harrisburg and were moved to the estate by Simon Cameron.
 Two sets of gates were relocated to the estate; one positioned on Mansion Lane and the other on Colebrook Road near the intersection of Donegal Springs Road and Colebrook road.
 At present only the pair of gates on Mansion Lane has survived.
 The estate is currently a 15.25 acre tract of land south of Rheems and midway between Elizabethtown and Mount Joy, Pennsylvania (GPS coordinates 40° 6’ 11” North 76° 34’ 2” West).
-The estate was once the summer home of Simon Cameron, President Lincoln's first secretary of war and four times a United States senator and James Donald Cameron, President U. S. Grant's Secretary of War.

-Although Simon Cameron had already amassed several estates near Harrisburg prior to the Civil War, he set to work purchasing the old glebe farms surrounding the Donegal Presbyterian Church on which his grandfather and great-grandfather had worked.

 At its peak, the estate comprised 1200 acre of land.
 In addition to purchasing numerous farms surrounding the estate, Simon Cameron purchased the state fish hatchery housed on Hoover's spring one of the group Donegal springs, for $2,000 on June 12, 1883.
 The purchase was for 1 acre of land, a wood framed hatchery building and the water rights to the Donegal Spring.
 The source of the water for the hatchery was from a spring in the basement of Michael Hoover's house a two-story red brick farmhouse.
 To facilitate the building of the hatchery in 1873 a stone reservoir next to the house was built to raise the water level to assist the water feed to the hatchery.
 Hoover Spring originates in the basement of the red brick farmhouse behind the Cameron Estate.